Xiphe/xiphe.github.io/cv.md

 ![Example Screenshot of the Jimdo Template Selection](/assets/template-selection.png)

 Concept and implementation of the current templating and customisation system.
-Focussing on frontend architecture, user experience, integration with the legacy system and data-driven development of related systems.
+Focussing on front-end architecture, user experience, integration with the legacy system and data-driven development of related systems.

 <br />